yazhouLiu-nust/PersonCarDetection/person_sdk_upload/README.md

 ## File structure:
 Pull to your local drive and decompress the linux_cpu.tar.gz and linux_gpu.tar.gz, you will get following file structure:
+* NOTE: the source code in /src/ and demo code in /test_lib/ are the same for linux_cpu/ and linux_gpu/.
+Duplicate them just for clarity reason.
 ```
 person_sdk_upload/
 +-- linux_cpu/